joshcarp/docs.buf.build/docs/bsr/reflection/prototransform.md

 title: Prototransform
 ---

-Like any Connect API, you can use the Buf Reflection API using a client generated via [`buf generate buf.build/bufbuild/reflect`](/generate/usage) or by downloading a [remote package](/bsr/remote-packages/overview.mdx).
+Like any Connect API, you can use the Buf Reflection API using a client [generated](/generate/usage) via the Buf CLI (e.g. `buf generate buf.build/bufbuild/reflect`) or by downloading a [remote package](/bsr/remote-packages/overview.mdx).
 This API client will allow you to download descriptor protos.

 A richer client library, that makes use of dynamic messages (provided by various Protobuf runtimes), is needed to fully unlock some powerful use cases enabled by the API.